 For dogs, Dr. Becker also suggests increasing their activity by walking them outdoors within 30 minutes after eating, to encourage defecation, and to eliminate intestinal gas.

-Great advice for pets and the people that love them.
+and the people that love them.
 And kudos to Dr. Becker for not recommending pet medications.
 Be it pet or person, medication is not the answer when it comes to reducing or eliminating chronic gassiness.

 The secret is diet monitoring and modification, and carefully timed mild exercise (walking).
 Now that’s a solution we all can live with.